Roxanne Reid - Africa Addict

 Jan Smuts' birthplace in Riebeek West

-5. Hike the Kasteelberg
+4. Hike the Kasteelberg

-Go for a hike to the top of the Kasteelberg for great views over the Riebeek Valley
+Hike to the top of the Kasteelberg for great views over the Riebeek Valley

 If you’re a keen hiker you won’t be able to resist the challenge of making it to the top of the Kasteelberg to look out over the valley.
 A trail starts behind Pulpit Rock winery at about 248m above sea level and continues for 2km to around 850m.
 It’s not a hike to be taken lightly, so be sure you’re fit for five hours or more to get to the top and back.
 Let someone know where you’re going.
 Take sun protection and lots of water.
 Don’t go alone and don’t overdo it, rather turn back.
 Wear proper hiking boots rather than takkies.
 Download a map here.

-6. Sit on the longest stoep south of the Limpopo
+5. Sit on the longest stoep south of the Limpopo

 The Royal Hotel in Riebeek Kasteel

-7. Enjoy the Short Street precinct
+6. Enjoy the Short Street precinct

-Short Street, Riebeek Kasteel
+Short Street precinct, Riebeek Kasteel

 The quaint Short Street precinct, Riebeek Kasteel

-8. Admire a greenhouse and nursery
+7. Visit a greenhouse and nursery

 Inside the glorious greenhouse at the Riebeek Valley Garden Centre

 Don’t miss a visit to the Riebeek Valley Garden Centre, or Die Boomhuis.
 You can’t miss the striking double-volume dark green building on the main road in Riebeek West.
 Even if you’re not planning to buy succulents, orchids or other well-fed plants, it’s worth visiting for the greenhouse alone.
-This main structure is dominated by a young baobab tree with colourful crocheted flowers on its base, by stained glass windows, moss-covered stone walls and tinkling waterfalls.
-Walk out back to browse the plants for sale and enjoy the shed with its old wooden wheelbarrow and metal rocking horse, a kicking metal bull out front.
-You might hear the crowing of a cock or see some hens scratching in an enclosure nearby.
-There’s also a gift shop and a coffeeshop called Krem a Tart that does breakfast, coffee, cake and light lunches.
+There’s a young baobab tree in the middle and stained glass windows catch the light, while moss-covered stone walls and waterfalls gently trickling in the background make for an enchanted jungle vibe.
+On our last visit, we spotted a barn owl resting at the top of a tree and someone told us there was another in an owl box.
+They’re hoping the owls will breed.

-9. Wander the streets
+8. Wander the streets

 Lovely old buildings are thick on the ground in the Riebeek Valley

-10. Visit a museum in a church
+9. Visit a museum in a church

 Riebeek Valley Museum, Riebeek Kasteel

-In Kerk Street you’ll find the Dutch Reformed Church that now serves as the Riebeek Valley Museum.
+IIn Kerk Street you’ll find the Dutch Reformed Church that now serves as the Riebeek Valley Museum.
 Dating back to 1856, this national monument houses some old kitchen implements, farm equipment, sewing machines, carriages and other things that the Voortrekkers who came to the valley might have used.
 If you’re looking for ghosts, hang around the horse-drawn hearse and you might feel a chill.
-To bring the museum up to date and make it more inclusive, there’s a section on the forced removal of the Oukloof coloured community in 1965.
+To bring the museum up to date and make it more inclusive, there’s a section on the forced removal of the Oukloof Coloured community in 1965.
 About 60 families were moved, their homes, church and community facilities destroyed.

-11. Eat at Riebeek Kasteel restaurants
+10. Eat at Riebeek Kasteel restaurants

-Au Bouchon Rouge in Riebeek Kasteel
+Au Bouchon Rouge restaurant, Riebeek Kasteel

-Riebeek Kasteel restaurants: The Barn
+Riebeek Kasteel restaurants: the terrace at the Barn in Riebeek Kasteel

 The terrace at the Barn in Riebeek Kasteel

-12. Get arty
+11. Get arty

 Art gallery in Riebeek Kasteel